rspec/rspec-dev/README.markdown

 After the initial clone you can run `rake git:pull` from the rspec-dev directory to update all of the rspec repos (in repos).

-Run `rake -T` to see the available tasks for dev mode.
+Run `bin/rake -T` to see the available tasks for dev mode.

+#### Testing with multiple Rubies

+By default, `bundler install --binstubs` installs to the `bin/` directory, but should you want to test with multiple Rubies under rvm, you want to install each Ruby's binstubs into a different directory.
+This can be accomplished as
+such:

+    rvm use jruby@rspec-dev
+    git clone git://github.com/rspec/rspec-dev.git
+    cd rspec-dev
+    bundle install --binstubs=jruby-bin
+    jruby-bin/rake setup[jruby-bin]
+    jruby-bin/rake runtests[jruby-bin/rake]

 # Contributing